 The Link Between Physical Disability and Mental Health

-Two-thirds of people in England report experiencing a mental health issue during a lifetime.
+Two-thirds of people in the UK report experiencing mental health challenges during a lifetime.
 The high incidence of mental health difficulties underlines the meaning of inner and emotional welfare.

 Mental health awareness helps educate people about the importance of internal well-being and reduces stigma and discrimination.
-Showing people acceptance and respect can help remove barriers and successfully cope with mental health issues.
-This is especially important for individuals with physical or mental limitations.
+Showing people acceptance and respect can help remove barriers and successfully cope with the mental health challenges they face.
+This is especially important for people with a limitation on a person’s physical functioning or cognitive functioning.

-Studies and clinical experiences show that people with disabilities can enjoy good mental and physical health with the proper assessment and support.
+Studies show that people with disabilities can enjoy good mental and physical health with the proper assessment and support.

 What is Physical Disability?

 Physical disability is a long-term or intermittent condition affecting general mobility and physical functioning.
 Hearing, vision and speech impairment also form a part of physical disabilities.
 Almost 22% of the UK population has some physical or mental disability.
-A number of medical conditions stand behind physical and mobility limitations, including:
+Several health conditions stand behind physical and mobility limitations, including:

-Physical assistance like adapted workspaces, adapted vehicles, pre-arranged means of transportation, meal and item purchases, and other physical aids are usually provided for disabled individuals at work.
-This service also offers constant supervision to ensure that they always do the right thing.
+Physical assistance is typically provided to people with disabilities in the workplace in the form of adapted workstations, adapted vehicles, provided transportation, food and item shopping, and other physical aids.
+This service also offers constant supervision to ensure they always do the right thing.

 Logo Faded 2